-In parallel with the completion of the new data protection agreement "Privacy Shield" between Europe and the USA on Monday, the access rights of the secret services to intercepted data will be enormously extended.
-An exclusive report from The New York Times indicates that the NSA will also allow other US intelligence agencies and the FBI access to tapped raw data.
-How this scheme looks, is not yet known, the transfer of raw data is in any case an absolute novelty.
+Parallel to the completion of the new data protection agreement “Privacy Shield” between Europe and the USA on Monday, the access rights of the secret services to intercepted data will be expanded enormously.
+An exclusive report from the New York Times states that the NSA will also grant other US intelligence agencies and the FBI access to raw data that has been tapped.
+What this regulation looks like is not yet known, but the transfer of raw data is an absolute novelty.

-The top priority of "Privacy Shield", however, is precisely the restriction of intelligence access to data of European citizens in the US for EU negotiators.
-This data protection regulation, which was received with skepticism in Europe, by no means ends the US mass surveillance, because "there were no new restrictions on the data tapping," said the legalist Walter Hötzendorfer to ORF.at.
-There would be only mentioned restrictions that existed before that.
+For EU negotiators, the top priority for “Privacy Shield” is precisely the restriction of access to intelligence services to the data of European citizens in the USA.
+This data protection regulation, which was received with skepticism in Europe, in no way ends the US mass surveillance, because "no new restrictions on data tapping have been made," the legal information specialist Walter Hötzendorfer told ORF.at.
+It only mentions restrictions that existed before.
 (See below)

 Currently in ORF.at

-The text of the agreement for "Privacy Shield" met with great skepticism in Europe at its presentation on Monday, Data protectors described the deal as a "joke"
+The agreement text for “Privacy Shield” met with great skepticism in Europe when it was presented on Monday, Privacy advocates described the deal as a “joke”

 Restrictions that are not.

-These access restrictions, which primarily affect US citizens, are contained in two older Presidential Decrees called PPD-28 (Presidential Policy Directive 28) and Executive Order 12333.
-PPD-28 was adopted in response to President Barack Obama's NSA scandal at the beginning of 2014 and provides for expanded internal control and oversight rules.
-This is also evidenced by a letter from Robert Litt, the chief intelligence officer in charge of the entire Intelligence Complex, published by the Commission together with the "Privacy Shield" draft on Monday.
+These access restrictions, which primarily affect U.S. citizens, can be found in two older Presidential Decrees called PPD-28 (Presidential Policy Directive 28) and Executive Order 12333.
+PPD-28 was passed in early 2014 in response to President Barack Obama's NSA scandal and provides for expanded internal control and supervisory rules.
+This is also pointed out in a letter from Robert Litt, the chief legal officer responsible for the entire secret service complex, which the Commission published on Monday together with the “Privacy Shield” draft.

 This passage comes from a letter from the highest intelligence advocate Robert Litt and was also published by the European Commission.